craigthackerx/azure-challenge/README.md

 3. Document what you've done with comments, README's and or diagrams where appropriate.
 No such thing as too much documentation!

 4. **DO NO** allow 3389 or 22 exposed to the internet on your VM.
 Only 8080 on the Linux VM should be exposed to the internet

+5. Consider the setup of your Backend, e.g. `backend.tf` and Provider blocks, e.g. `provider.tf` carefully.

 ## Challenge 4: Automation Task - Start/Stop VMs on a schedule